MTstateIntroStats/SpIntro-Stats/README.md

    correlation and slope

  *  Demos:
-  -- What does 'confidence' mean under 1 Categorical allows user to generate many CI's under the artifical assumption of known "p", and check the coverage rate.
+  -- "What does 'confidence' mean?" under 1 Categorical allows user to generate many CI's under the artificial assumption of known "p", and check the coverage rate.
-  -- Lurking Demos under '1 Categ' and '1 Quant' show how randomly assigning treatments evens out the effects of lurking variables (in the long run).
+  -- "Lurking Demos"" under '1 Categ' and '1 Quant' show how randomly assigning treatments evens out the effects of lurking variables (in the long run).

 ### Known issues:
-  Under 1 Categ and 1 Quant, user can click on one of the points in the samplin/resampling distribution and see the data that generated that statistic.
-Need to make that work for 2 Categ, 2 Quant, and one-of-each.

-  Need to figure out how packrat works with github.

   Need to reduce margins around some of the plots.

   Need to improve the use of rhandsontable for data entry.
 Currently the number of rows is locked.

-Could just ask user how many rows they need.
+## Comments?

+ Please click on our Wiki page to comment, suggest improvements, or otherwise contribute.